fire17/ElsaRiddle/README.md

     * Perimeter to Area Ratio                 -  should be minimal

 so for these input examples, <b>5 images should be generated,</b>
-name each image file to match the Set's name,
+name each image file to match the Set's name

 put all the images in 'results' folder